Long-Term vs. Short-Term Disability Insurance

 If you are the main financial provider to your family, you may wonder what consequences a disability could have on your life.
 Developing a disability either from an illness or an injury can be difficult to handle, especially if you can no longer receive a paycheck.
 Fortunately, there are two types of disability insurance programs that can help you.
 However, many insurance companies act in bad faith and may not pay on your claim.

 If you have short-term or long-term disability insurance coverage, it is important that your insurance company offers you the benefits you deserve.
-If your insurance refuses to cover your rightful claim, you can take legal action.
+However, insurance companies don’t always honor the terms of your policy.
+If you’re facing delays, denials, or underpaid claims, our experienced disability insurance lawyers can help you take action.
+At Grisham & Kendall, PLLC, our bad faith insurance attorneys in Dallas and Houston are committed to holding insurance companies accountable when they fail to provide the coverage you’re owed.
 Contact a knowledgeable Dallas insurance bad faith lawyer of Grisham & Kendall, PLLC, today at (713) 999-5085 and schedule a consultation to discuss your legal options.

 5 of 5 stars rating